 Confirm that you can SSH into your node with the given connection details from your own machine first.
-This will confirm that the node itself can be connected to before going on to diagnose network or firewall issues.
+This will confirm that the node itself can accept connections before going on to diagnose network or firewall issues.
 If you can’t connect to the node from one of your own machines then you will need to confirm whether the SSH service or daemon is running on the node, and whether the port is being exposed (the details to which are outside of the scope of this document, but easily located online).

-Can you SSH into the machine from the internet?
+(Hosted Customers) Can you SSH into the machine from the internet?